 Ed Harris and Clint Eastwood in Absolute Power.

-The movie never really makes sense.
-First of all, Luther is a thief, so as such, is not an honorable man.
+The movie never really makes complete sense.
+First of all, Luther is a thief, and as such, is not an honorable man.
 He witnesses a woman get beat up and does nothing to stop it.
-Only when he sees the President about to get away with it does he decide to step in.
+Only when he sees the President about to get away with the assault does he decide to step in.
 His decision to leave the country also does not make sense.
 His only joys in life are art and spying on his estranged daughter.
 He would never leave her no matter how badly the danger.
 Later in the movie he risks his life to just see her.

-The movie is not put together very well.
+Absolute Power has some problems.
 Eastwood wears some of the worst disguises since Superman put on some glasses and parted his hair on the other side.
 A mere pair of glasses or an obviously fake mustache are the best this "master thief" can come up with?
 Another weakness is in the editing.
 Early on, some secret service agents race up the stairs of a mansion to get Eastwood.
 He has time to get out his rope, attach it to a bed, throw it out the window and slowly lower himself down to the ground before the agents ever get in the room.
-Then they all of-a-sudden catch up to him in the woods.
-And that's after they raced back down the stairs and stopped by their car to get some night goggles.
+Then they all of-a-sudden catch up to him in the woods and that is after they raced back down the stairs and stopped by their car to get some night goggles.

 What Absolute Power has going for it, is a great cast.
-It has some of the best balding actors of the last 20 years.
+It has some of the best balding actors of the last twenty years.
 Maybe it's a coincidence or maybe Eastwood just didn't want to be the only balding actor on the screen.
-Glenn has the best, Eastwood like, line in the movie.
+Scott Glenn has the best Eastwood like line in the movie.
 "I should've called the police that night but I was weak.
 You convinced me to stay silent.
 I regret that.
 Know this: every time I see your face, I wanna rip your throat out."

 Photos © Copyright Columbia Pictures (1997)